rachelrohrbach/workout-tracker/README.md

 ```sh
 npm install
 ```
-Next the user can run
+Next the user can load some starter data by running:
 ```sh
 npm run seed
 ```
-which will load some starter data for the application.
 The application is then invoked with the following command:
 ```sh
 node server.js
 ```